octokatt/academic-website/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Board of Directors, Games to Gather, 2016-2018
+* Data Science Mentor, Emerging Leaders, 2019-2020